 - Would you like to have a mirror so you can see your baby being delivered?

-- Do you have strong feelings about assisted delivery (the use of forceps, vacuum extraction)?
+- Do you have strong feelings about assisted delivery (the use of forceps or vacuum extraction)?

-- If you have to have a cesarean (C-section), do you want your coach or partner to be with you during the surgery?
+- If you need to have a cesarean delivery (C-section), do you want your coach or partner to be with you during the surgery?